qiminchen/CoralNet/NAUTILUS.md

 ### Spawn cluster
 Refer to [Running](https://pacificresearchplatform.org/userdocs/running/jupyter/) for more details.
 Nautilus has two types of cluster: `Pod` and `Job`

-- `Pod`: You can only request 2-GPU and 8G CPU RAM at most as the pod example will be automatically destroyed in 6 hours.
+1. **`Pod`**: You can only request 2-GPU and 8G CPU RAM at most as the pod example will be automatically destroyed in 6 hours.
 Using `Pod` for interactive debugging is suggested.
 Refer to [POD](https://pacificresearchplatform.org/userdocs/running/jupyter/) for more details.

-  Copy and save the following code to `e.g. pod_example.yml` file, change the profiles to which the arrows point and remove them before saving the file:
+    Copy and save the following code to `e.g. pod_example.yml` file, change the configuration to which the arrows point and remove arrows and symbols before saving the file:

         apiVersion: v1
         kind: Pod
         metadata:
           name: PodName  <------ change here
         spec:
           restartPolicy: Never
           containers:
           - name: gpu-container
             image: gitlab-registry.nautilus.optiputer.net/prp/jupyterlab:latest  <------ default image provided by nautilus, change to your own image if needed
             args: ["sleep", "infinity"]
             volumeMounts:
             - mountPath: /PathName  <------ change name here
               name: Name_1  ---------
             - mountPath: /dev/shm   |
               name: dshm            |
             resources:              |
               limits:               |
                 memory: 8Gi         |  <------ these two names should be the same, do not forget to delete these symbols nvidia.com/gpu: 1   |
               requests:             |
                 memory: 8Gi         |
                 nvidia.com/gpu: 1   |
           volumes:                  |
             - name: Name_1  ---------
               persistentVolumeClaim:
                 claimName: Name_2  <------ name here should be the same as the name in ceph.yml above
             - name: dshm
               emptyDir:
                 medium: Memory

     Spawn a pod:

         $ kubectl create -f ./path/to/pod_example.yml

     Get pod list:

         $ kubectl get pods

     Get pod description:

         $ kubectl describe pod pod_name

     Launch pod in interactive mode:

         $ kubectl exec -it pod_name bash

     Delete pod:

         $ kubectl delete pod pod_name

-- `Job`: `Jobs` in Nautilus are not limited in runtime, you can only run jobs with meaningful `command` field.
+2. **`Job`**: `Jobs` in Nautilus are not limited in runtime, you can only run jobs with meaningful `command` field.
 Running in manual mode (`sleep infinity command` and manual start of computation) is **prohibited**.
 Refer to [JOB](https://pacificresearchplatform.org/userdocs/running/jobs/) for more details.

+    Copy and save the following code to `e.g. job_example.yml` file, change the configuration to which the arrows point and remove arrows and symbols before saving the file:

+        apiVersion: batch/v1
+        kind: Job
+        metadata:
+           name: JobName  <------ change here
+        spec:
+          template:
+            spec:
+              containers:
+              - name: gpu-container
+                image: gitlab-registry.nautilus.optiputer.net/prp/jupyterlab:latest  <------ default image provided by nautilus, change to your own image if needed
+                command: ["/bin/bash", "-c"]                     |
+                args:                                            |
+                  - source ../miniconda/etc/profile.d/conda.sh;  |   <----- one way to run your program automatically, please change conda activate coralnet;                     |
+                    chmod +x scripts/train.sh;                   |
+                    ./scripts/train.sh;                          |
+                volumeMounts:
+                - mountPath: /PathName  <------ change name here
+                  name: Name_1  ----------
+                - mountPath: /dev/shm    |   <------ these two names should be the same
+                  name: dshm             |
+                resources:               |
+                  limits:                |
+                    memory: 96Gi         |
+                    nvidia.com/gpu: 1    |
+                    cpu: "6"             |
+                  requests:              |
+                    memory: 64Gi   <------------- only require resources you need nvidia.com/gpu: 1   <------------- only require resources you need
+                    cpu: "3"    <------------- only require resources you need
+              volumes:                   |
+                - name: Name_1  ----------
+                  persistentVolumeClaim:
+                    claimName: Name_2  <------ name here should be the same as the name in ceph.yml above
+                - name: dshm
+                  emptyDir:
+                    medium: Memory

+    Spawn a job:

+        $ kubectl create -f ./path/to/job_example.yml

+    Get job list:

+        $ kubectl get jobs

+    Get pod list:

+        $ kubectl get pods
+    when spawning a job, a pod without runtime limit will be spawned too and it will NOT be completed until your scripts running is finished.
+All the computational resources will be released once the job is completed.

+    Get pod description:

+        $ kubectl describe pod pod_name

+    Launch pod in interactive mode:

+        $ kubectl exec -it pod_name bash

+    Delete pod:

+        $ kubectl delete pod pod_name

+Please refer to [Nautilus Document](https://pacificresearchplatform.org/userdocs/start/toc-start/) for original tutorial.